ronilumpo/finance/Optimization/readme.md

 # Calibration of Heston Stochastic Volatility Model

-1. Estimate the model parameters Ψ = {κ, θ, η, ρ, V0}, using a snapshot of volatility surface (empVolatilitySurfaceData.mat)
+Estimate the model parameters Ψ = {κ, θ, η, ρ, V0}, using a snapshot of a volatility surface (empVolatilitySurfaceData.mat)

 The empVolatilitySurfaceData.mat file contains a data structure:
 – data.K: 1 × 42 strike prices